Joe Danger 2: The Movie: Development and marketing

 Following the commercial success of Joe Danger, Hello Games began to run job adverts on their website, indicating work on a new project.
 They began to hire and moved offices towards the end of the year.
 After an announcement on Hello Games' website the week before, Joe Danger: The Movie, as it was then known, was presented for the first time at Gamescom in Cologne in August 2011.
-The game will have similar gameplay, but will take place on the set of a film about the daredevil; players will complete objectives unique to each level set by a "mysterious director".
+The game has similar gameplay, but takes place on the set of a film about the daredevil; players complete objectives unique to each level set by a "mysterious director".
 IGN noted that the premise is a "good excuse" to parody famous scenes from certain films.

 Sean Murray told Matt Miller of Game Informer that the game is "kind of" a sequel to Joe Danger, but that he envisioned the game as big enough to dwarf the original.
-He indicated the game will involve "a load of vehicles" in a variety of locales.
+He indicated the game involves "a load of vehicles" in a variety of locales.
 At the Penny Arcade Expo, the game was presented on both Microsoft Windows and Xbox 360, which Stephen Totilo of Kotaku interpreted as a broadening of scope for the studio; a promotional image released with the announcement indicated Hello were unsure of how it would be released.
-The game was eventually released on 14 September 2012.
+The game was released on PlayStation 3 and Xbox 360 on 14 September 2012.
+It was released on Microsoft Windows on 14 June 2023, followed by Mac OS X and Linux on 7 January 2014.
+This release features Team Fortress 2 characters and Minecraft-themed levels.
+A PlayStation Vita release followed in January 2015, featuring Sackboy and Tearway, characters from the PlayStation LittleBigPlanet franchise.

+Reviews

+Joe Danger 2: The Movie received generally favorable reviews.
+On review aggregator Metacritic it holds a score of 78/100, 79/100, 82/100 and 82/100 for PlayStation 3, PlayStation Vita, Microsoft Windows and Xbox 360, respectively.